OpenSourceHelperGuy/WILDFIRE/README.md

 There are <b>SNI leaks</b>
 TLS 1.3 is used however the Server Name Indication in the Client Hello is leaked in plaintext. ![image](https://github.com/OpenSourceHelperGuy/WILDFIRE/assets/151247917/cf92824a-5bf8-432b-a138-7497ab5ac275)
-This can be fixed by implementing <a href="https://en.wikipedia.org/wiki/Server_Name_Indication#Encrypted_Client_Hello">Encrypted Client Hello (ECH)</a> however this also depends on the web server to support ECH and so isn't as simple of a fix as DoH.
-And there is no formal implementation of ECH in python so currently the only solution to this is to use (a) VPN/Tor.
+This can be fixed by implementing <a href="https://en.wikipedia.org/wiki/Server_Name_Indication#Encrypted_Client_Hello">Encrypted Client Hello (ECH)</a> however this also depends on the web server to support ECH and so is not as simple of a fix as DoH.
+And there is no formal implementation of ECH in Python so currently the only solution to this is to use (a) VPN/Tor.